Rabinzon/goADT/README.md

-####Classic ADT implementation in GOlang.
+#### ADT implementation in GO.
-I'm beginner in GO, in programming also.
-It's just for for study, GO and ADT.
+I'm beginner in golang, and programming also.
+This repository will hold my ADT implementation in GO.